chirpy2605/voron/README.md

 ## [MailBox Toolhead](V0/5015_Toolhead)

-V0.1 Toolhead using 1 5015 part cooling fans and a 3010 fan for most hotends including the Dragon High Flow, Rapido High Flow and Revo Voron
+V0.1 and v0.2 Toolhead using 1 5015 part cooling fans and a 3010 fan for most hotends including the Dragon High Flow, Rapido High Flow and Revo Voron

 ## [StovePipe Toolhead](V0/StovePipe)